mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Siren (venus fl y-trap): Siren (venus fl y-trap): Sirens create a lure to attract prey.
 Usually, this lure will be specific to the species the siren preys on, but some rare lures are universal.
 Sirens have Deception.
 Pack –4
-- Tr a p p e r ( s p i d e r ) : Tr a p p e r ( s p i d e r ) : A n a n i m a l w h i c h a l l o w s i t s p r e y t o e n t e r a trap.
+- Tr a p p er ( s p i d e r ) : Tr a p p er ( s p i d e r ) : A n a n i m a l w h i c h a l l o w s i t s p r e y t o e n t e r a trap.
 Generally, any creature surprised by a trapper is caught in its trap.
 Pack –2.